Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models

 Finally, we also evaluate the counting capabilities of IT-LVLMs.
 Although this task is common in VQA benchmarks, even state-of-the-art methods struggle to provide accurate results.
-In particular, the counting task requires the models to have strong object recognition and instance detection capabilities that enable them to count in a discrete fashion~\cite{zhang2018learning,trott2018interpretable}.
+In particular, the counting task requires the models to have strong object recognition and instance detection capabilities that enable them to count in a discrete fashion~\citep{trott2018interpretable, zhang2018learning}.

 \paragraph{Prompt Construction.} We instruct the model to count the objects in the original and the edited images and require its response to be strictly a number.
-Unlike other tasks, we share a single prompt for the entire set \textit{\say{How many \textbf{object\_name} are there?
+Unlike other tasks, we share a single prompt for the entire set \textit{\say{How many \textbf{object\_category } are there?
 Just answer the number.}}.
 As a second step, we check the consistency of the answers.
 We formulate yes or no questions based on previous answers over the very same image.
 For instance, if the model responds \textit{\say{There are \textbf{five} books}}, on the second step we prompt: \textit{\say{Are there \textbf{five} books?}} using the very same image.

-Although the task in its visual-only form is already very challenging, we focus on the consistency exhibited by the IT-LVLM on the follow-up questions, and the responses obtained from the edited images (which have exactly 1 less object), even if the actual number of objects does not match the ground-truth, it would be expected for the secondary query to be consistent with the initial one.
-This helps us understand if the IT-LVLMs leverage the same visual patterns despite being queried in syntactically different ways.
+Although the task is very challenging, we focus on the consistency exhibited by the IT-LVLM on the follow-up questions, and the responses obtained from the edited images (which should have exactly 1 less object), even if the actual number of objects does not match the ground-truth, it would be expected for the secondary query to be consistent with the initial one.
+This query scheme helps us understand if the IT-LVLM leverages the same visual patterns despite being queried in syntactically different ways.

 \paragraph{Evaluation Scheme.} As we instruct the model to deliver a numeric answer, we compute the mean and standard deviation of the absolute error from the original and edited sets.
-Likewise, we calculate the accuracy metric for the secondary questions as they are constructed to return Yes / No answers.
+Additionally, we calculate the accuracy metric for secondary questions designed to return Yes/No responses.